Updated: Dec 12, 2022

-Under federal or state law, there is no official registration system in place to protect your trade secrets.
+Under federal or state law, no official registration system is in place to protect your trade secrets.
 Trade secret rights are solely safeguarded and maintained by the owner making reasonable steps to protect the information's secrecy:

 Employees and independent contractors within the owner's organization.

-Customers, suppliers, lenders, joint ventures and merger partners, and prospective acquirers are among the identified third parties who have a need to utilize or examine the information.
+Customers, suppliers, lenders, joint ventures and merger partners, and prospective acquirers are identified third parties who need to utilize or examine the information.

-This is usually done by putting in place proper security measures at the owner's facilities and computer networks, as well as using written confidentiality agreements.
+This is usually done by putting in place proper security measures at the owner's facilities and computer networks and using written confidentiality agreements.

 Depending on the circumstances, any variety of confidentiality agreements can be employed, including ordinary commercial transactions, employer-employee interactions, merger and acquisition activities, and financing and loan operations.

 Trade secrets do not require legal notice.
-It is, nonetheless, advisable to label papers as "secret" or "confidential" in whatever tangible or intangible manner they exist, both to illustrate the owner's attempts to maintain confidentiality and to deter misuse by providing a genuine warning.
+Nonetheless, it is advisable to label papers as "secret" or "confidential" in whatever tangible or intangible manner they exist, both to illustrate the owner's attempts to maintain confidentiality and deter misuse by providing a genuine warning.

 However, to help you organize your documents and resolve any issues with them, contact a West Covina Business Law Attorney to help you.